Gap Year Options

 Peace Corps

-If the Peace Corps sounds like a great way to spend your gap year period please do not hesitate to learn more by visiting the website at www.peacecorps.gov!
+If the Peace Corps sounds like a great way to spend your gap year period, please do not hesitate to learn more by visiting their website!